 Of the large number of drugs in development in the pharmaceutical industry, only a small percentage result in the submission of a New Drug Application ("NDA") or Biologics License Application ("BLA") to the FDA or comparable marketing applications to foreign regulatory authorities, and even fewer are approved for commercialization.
-Furthermore, even if we do receive regulatory approval to market CPI-444 or CPI-006, any such approval may be subject to limitations on the indicated uses for which we may market the product.
-Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure our stockholders that CPI-444 or CPI-006 will be successfully developed or commercialized.
-If we or any of our potential future collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize CPI-444 or CPI-006, we may not be able to generate sufficient revenue to continue our business.
+Furthermore, even if we do receive regulatory approval to market ciforadenant, CPI-006 or CPI-818, any such approval may be subject to limitations on the indicated uses for which we may market the product.
+Accordingly, even if we are able to obtain the requisite financing to continue to fund our development programs, we cannot assure our stockholders that ciforadenant, CPI-006 or CPI-818 will be successfully developed or commercialized.
+If we or any of our potential future collaborators are unable to develop, or obtain regulatory approval for, or, if approved, successfully commercialize ciforadenant, CPI-006 or CPI-818, we may not be able to generate sufficient revenue to continue our business.

 Clinical drug development involves a lengthy and expensive process with an uncertain outcome, and the results of preclinical studies and early clinical trials are not necessarily predictive of future results.
-Any product candidate we or any of our potential future collaborators advance into clinical trials, including CPI-444 and CPI-006, may not have favorable results in later clinical trials, if any, or receive regulatory approval.
+Any product candidate we or any of our potential future collaborators advance into clinical trials, including ciforadenant, CPI-006 and CPI-818, may not have favorable results in later clinical trials, if any, or receive regulatory approval.

 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 The results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
-Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
-A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
+Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.